go-kit/kit/README.md

 ### API stability policy

-The gokit project depends on code maintained by others.
+The Go kit project depends on code maintained by others.
 This includes the Go standard library and sub-repositories and other external libraries.
 The Go language and standard library provide stability guarantees, but the other external libraries typically do not.
  [The API Stability RFC](https://github.com/go-kit/kit/tree/master/rfc/rfc007-api-stability.md)